 Extended authorization periods

-Merchants using the Shopify Plus plan have extended authorization periods when certain credit cards are used at checkout.
+Merchants using the Pisell Plus plan have extended authorization periods when certain credit cards are used at checkout.

 Extended authorization periods differ, depending on the issuing bank of a credit card.
 Some cards might not support extended authorization periods, so you should monitor your Orders page for expiring authorizations.